|Date of Birth||27 September 1992, Los Angeles, California, USA|

 Mini Bio (1)

-Sam's big break came four months later when Barry Levinson cast him in the movie, "Envy," which starred his favorite actors Ben Stiller and Jack Black and gave him a chance to work with Rachel Weisz and Amy Poehler.
+Sam's big break came four months later when Barry Levinson cast him in the movie, "Envy," which starred one of his favorite actors, Ben Stiller, and gave Sam a chance to work with Jack Black, Rachel Weisz, Amy Poehler and Christopher Walken.
 Soon after, Sam booked his first television pilot, ABC's "My Life With Men."
 Sam continued to work in television, movies, video games,and plays at his school and synagogue.
 Sam has been lucky enough to work with such producers as Steven Spielberg, Robert Zemeckis and Michael Bay and for such directors as Levinson, Brett Ratner and Gil Kenan.
-While playing "Chowder" in the motion capture movie, "Monster House," he struck up an enduring friendship with actor Mitchel Musso.
+One of his favorite roles was playing "Chowder" in the motion capture movie, "Monster House:" Having fun with Mitchel Musso and Spencer Locke, craft services and riding around the Culver Studios lot in a golf cart beats school.
+By a lot.

-Sam has had the benefit of a live-in acting coach in the form of his father, Ken Lerner', who owns an acting school and has a flourishing acting career of his own.
+Sam has had the benefit of a live-in acting coach in the form of his father, Ken Lerner, who owns an acting school, is a top teacher for the New York Film Academy, and has a steady acting career of his own.
 The two played each other at different ages in a Wells Fargo television commercial.

 - IMDb Mini Biography By: Trixie Jane LaFleur DuBois MesAmis LeBeignet Graisseux